 But relationships are a crucial part of happiness, so what’s a good way to deal with this?
 Simple: Be generous.
 The sense of accomplishment we get from helping others shows us we can spread happiness from within and improves our self-image.

-Both of these are a lot more conducive to happiness than avoiding love or texting your last date 17 times a day to check if they want to see you again.
+Both of these are a lot more conducive to happiness than avoiding love or texting your last date 17 times a day (never send more than two) to check if they want to see you again.

 Lesson 3: Be dispassionate in your pursuit of passion to stay flexible and patient.